Facilities Manager Resume Example

 You want to list each job with your title, employer, and dates.
 Under each, add bullet points showing your biggest achievements-like reducing downtime by 15% or leading a team of 10 techs.

 Highlight tasks that match the job you want.
-Things like optimizing maintenance schedules, managing budgets, or improving safety compliance stand out to employers.
+Things like optimizing maintenance schedules, managing budgets, or improving safety compliance stand out to employers—and you can show these skills in your cover letter as well.

 There are no perfect rules, but I keep each bullet concise and specific.
 This helps a hiring manager picture exactly what you bring to the table.